fredgibbs/fredgibbs.github.io/courses/idea-of-nature/2022/schedule.md

 #### Primary sources
-In all cases, the point isn't to learn any details (like the intricacies of European forest management 😬) but to understand the authors' views of nature through their writings.
-Come to class prepared to discuss some passages that you found revealing in that regard.
+In all cases, Remember the point isn't to learn any details (like the intricacies of European forest management) but to understand the authors' views of nature through their writings.
+Come to class prepared to discuss some passages that you found reveal conceptions of nature and the implications of such views.
 - _Gifford Pinchot: Selected Writings_, 21--33 (pay attention to the time and contexts when Pinchot wrote these short pieces and think about how those contexts may have informed his writing).
 - John Muir, [Treasures of the Yosemite](https://vault.sierraclub.org/john_muir_exhibit/writings/the_treasures_of_the_yosemite/). (from _The Century Magazine_, Vol. XL, No. 4; August, 1890).
 - Theodore Roosevelt, "Wilderness Reserves: Yellowstone Park", 152--160.